Mercury Publications

 Mercury Publications (a.k.a.
-Mercury Press) was a magazine publishing company,initially owned and operated by Lawrence E. Spivak, which mainly published genre fiction in digest-sized formats.
+Mercury Press) was a magazine publishing company, initially owned and operated by Lawrence E. Spivak, which mainly published genre fiction in digest-sized formats.
 The focus of Spivak's line was on detective and mystery stories and novels, but it also included magazines about humor, fantasy, and true crime.
-The offices were located at 570 Lexington Avenue in New York, N.Y. (in later years in Cornwall, Connecticut).
+The offices were located at 570 Lexington Avenue in New York, NY and in later years in Cornwall, Connecticut.

 Spivak entered publishing in 1933 as the business manager of The American Mercury, and two years later, he became the magazine's publisher, expanding his operations in the late 1930s with additional titles.
 His subsidiary companies included Mystery House and Fantasy House.
 Two Mercury series were Mercury Library and Mercury Books.

 Other Mercury imprints and titles included: